-- Maximises the shareholders' wealth through consistent initiatives for achieving operational excellence and sustainable growth; - Discloses and disseminates all material information in a timely, open, fair and transparent manner; - Ensures that a robust system of corporate governance is in place; - Implements policies including Code of Conduct, Anti-Bribery and Corruption Policy as well as Whistle Blowing Policy that will promote ethical behaviour and conducts business responsibly in accordance with high standards and business ethics; and - Engages with the shareholders and investors via various channels of communication, such as General Meetings of shareholders, press releases and the Company's website.
+- i.
+Maximises the shareholders' wealth through consistent initiatives for achieving operational excellence and sustainable growth; - ii.
+Discloses and disseminates all material information in a timely, open, fair and transparent manner; - iii.
+Ensures that a robust system of corporate governance is in place; - iv.
+Engages with the shareholders and investors via various channels of communication, such as General Meetings of shareholders, press releases and the Company's website; and - v.
+Implements policies including Code of Conduct Policy for Directors and employees, ABC Policy, Corporate Disclosure Policy and Whistle Blowing Policy that will promote ethical behaviour and conducts business responsibly in accordance with high standards and business ethics.